inexorgame-obsolete/wiki-mirror/Directory-Structure.md

 inexor_unix
 ..
 ```
-To create this structure you'll need to git clone (more info on git [here](https://github.com/inexor-game/code/wiki/Build)) the contents of the [data](https://github.com/inexor-game/data), [data-additional](https://github.com/inexor-game/data-additional) and [data-playground](https://github.com/inexor-game/data-playground)) repos in seperate subfolders inside `media`.
+To create this structure you'll need to git clone (more info on Git [here](https://github.com/inexor-game/code/wiki/Build)) the contents of the [data](https://github.com/inexor-game/data), [data-additional](https://github.com/inexor-game/data-additional) and [data-playground](https://github.com/inexor-game/data-playground)) repos in seperate subfolders inside `media`.
-Only the main `data`-repository is required, but the other ones provide some more maps and stuff, so you'll probably want them, too.
+**Only the main `data`-repository is required**, but the other ones provide some more maps and stuff, so you'll probably want them, too.
 It doesn't matter how you name the folders inside media, they'll all get mounted.

-_To start inexor you should remember to always use the specific scripts (`inexor_unix` on linux, `inexor.bat` on windows)._
+_To start Inexor you should remember to always use the specific scripts (`inexor_unix` on linux, `inexor.bat` on windows)._
 _Therefore you need to build the `install` target before, more on that see [Build](https://github.com/inexor-game/code/wiki/Build)._

 ## Content Structure